• Skip to primary navigation

 • Make pulled pork sandwiches, and add coleslaw on top!

-How to store leftover Roast Pork Shoulder
+How To Store leftover Roast Pork Shoulder

 Let your roast cool to room temperature before transferring to an airtight container.
 This keeps in the fridge for up to 4 days.